statistical-thinking/KI.ENNA/README.md

 AI-ANNE primarily **enables hardware-related programming with insights into the functioning of neural networks** for pupils and students.
 For this purpose, the architecture of neural networks and underlying functions (matrix multiplication, etc.) including the transfer of weights and biases are provided in MicroPython.
 Teachers can use the examples provided or develop their own examples and make them available here voluntarily.
-This only requires a Jupyter notebook with the pre-trained neural network in Python and its counterpart in MicroPython.
 Improvements to the AI-ANNE code are also very welcome.
 Just get in touch with me here on GitHub :-)

 # Application Example